home-assistant/cli/README.md

 - --log-level debug -> will set the log level to debug
 - --api-token string   Hass.io API token
 - --config string      config file (default is $HOME/.homeassistant.yaml)
-- --endpoint string    Endpoint for Hass.io Supervisor ( default is 'supervisor' )
+- --endpoint string    Endpoint for the Home Assistant Supervisor (default is 'supervisor')
 - --log-level string   Log level, defaults to Warn
 - --raw-json           Output raw JSON from the API